state disability benefits

 - Download and complete the appropriate PFL forms and collect the required documentation.

-You will not be paid PFL benefits until you complete the waiting period, meet all eligibility requirements, and provide all required documentation.
+You will not be paid PFL benefits until you satisfy the vacation requirement (if vacation is available), meet all eligibility requirements, and provide all required documentation.
 There is no guarantee that your request for benefits will be approved even after you have taken the time off without pay.
 PFL benefits are never payable under the Chevron Voluntary Disability Insurance Plan when they would not be payable under SDI.

 If your request is approved, your benefits will be paid by Chevron payroll.